-Finca Dracula is a private botanical garden located in Tierras Altas de Chiriqui, Panama.
-It specializes orchid species from Central and South America and amasses a collection of over 2,000 species of orchids.
+Finca Dracula is a private botanical garden located in Tierras Altas de Chiriqui, Panama, specialized in orchid culture and conservation.
+Its has a collection of over 2,000 orchid species and tropical gardens.

 Conservationof orchids and nature through education